Recent developments in mathematical aspects of relativistic fluids

 \begin{innercustomthmproblem} Investigate the convergence and mathematical properties of the numerical schemes used in studies of the quark-gluon plasma based on simulations of the DNMR equations. \end{innercustomthmproblem}

-See, in particular, comments in Section \ref{S:Causality_DNMR} regarding a possible relation between causality violations and numerical schemes.
+See, in particular, comments in Sect.~\ref{S:Causality_DNMR} regarding a possible relation between causality violations and numerical schemes.

 Theorems \ref{T:LWP_BDNK} and \ref{T:LWP_BDNK} establish local well-posedness of the DNMR and BDNK equations in suitable spaces, including when coupling to Einstein's equations is considered.
-However, in these theorems it is assumed that an initial-data set for the Einstein-DNMR and Einstein-BDNK system is \emph{given}.
+However, in these theorems it is assumed that an initial-data set for the Einstein--DNMR and Einstein--BDNK system is \emph{given}.
 The existence of these initial-data sets has not been addressed, but is obviously very important if these fluid models are to be coupled to Einstein's equations.

-\begin{innercustomthmproblem} Establish existence of initial-data sets for the Einstein-DNMR and Einstein-BDNK systems by proving existence of solutions for the constraint equations. \end{innercustomthmproblem}
+\begin{innercustomthmproblem} Establish existence of initial-data sets for the Einstein--DNMR and Einstein--BDNK systems by proving existence of solutions for the constraint equations. \end{innercustomthmproblem}

 Problem \ref{Pr:Constraints} can be studied under many different assumptions, including asymptotically flat manifolds, manifolds with trivial topology (i.e., diffeomorphic to $\mathbb{R}^3$), and so on.
 In the particular case of a conformal fluid and for the Einstein-BDNK equations, Problem \ref{Pr:Constraints} has recently been solved in \cite{Disconzi-Isenberg-Maxwell-2024-arxiv}.